officialbishowb/git_autopull/README.md

 }
 ```
 4. Run the script with `python3 main.py`.
-Or, if you want to run on schedule, do the following:
-    ### Windows
-    1. Create a shortcut to the script.
-    2. Open Task Scheduler and create a new task.
-    3. Set the trigger to run on a schedule.
+Or schedule it to run on a schedule.

-    ### Linux
-    1. Create a cron job to run the script on a startup.